Khovanov homology detects the trefoils: Invariants of Legendrian and transverse knots

 \begin{lemma} Suppose $U\subset (Y,\xi)$ is a Legendrian unknot with $tb(U)=-1$ contained inside a Darboux ball in $(Y,\xi)$.
 Then there is an isomorphism which sends $\cinvt(Y(1))$ to $\linvt(U)$. \end{lemma}

 \begin{proof} Attaching a contact $1$-handle to $Y(1)$ results in a sutured contact manifold of the form The associated contact $1$-handle attachment isomorphism identifies $\cinvt(Y(1))$ with $\cinvt(\xi')$.
+(We recall from \S\ref{sssec:handles} that this isomorphism is merely the identity map on $\SHI(-\data)$ for some $\data$ which is simultaneously a closure of both $Y(1)$ and $Y(U)$.)
 It thus suffices to check that $\xi'$ is isotopic to the contact structure $\xi_{\mu,U}$ used to define $\linvt(U)$, obtained by removing a standard neighborhood of $U$ and attaching a Stipsicz-V{\'e}rtesi bypass.
 Since we can arrange that this operation and the contact $1$-handle attachment both take place in a Darboux ball, it suffices to check this in the case But in this case, $(Y(U),\Gamma_\mu)$ is a solid torus with two longitudinal sutures.
 As there is a unique isotopy class of tight contact structures on the solid torus with this dividing set, we need only check that $\xi'$ and $\xi_{\mu,U}$ are both tight.

 The class $\cinvt(Y(1))$ is nonzero since $\xi_{std}$ is Stein fillable \cite[Theorem 1.4]{bs-shi}.
 It follows that $\cinvt(\xi')$ is nonzero as well since the isomorphism \eqref{eqn:isomorphism} identifies this class with $\cinvt(Y(1))$.
 This implies that $\xi'$ is tight by Theorem \ref{thm:zero-overtwisted}.